lionkor/BeamMP-Votekick/README.md

 Also a test of the v2.4.0 BeamMP-Server Lua API, which I developed.

-Please read and edit `votekick.cfg` for configuration.
+Please read and edit `votekick_config.lua` for configuration.

 ## How to use